robre/robre.github.io/_posts/2020-06-10-hunting-for-endpoints.md

 - databases such as google or waybackarchive
 - and code auditing

 One classic trick includes checking out the ``http://SOMEWEBSITE.com/robots.txt`` file.
 This file is used to tell search machines (aka robots), such as google, which endpoints should be indexed, and more importantly, which ones should be ignored.
 This can often include interesting endpoints that the target doesn't want to pop up in a google search.
+Similarly, the more recently proposed `security.txt` ([see here](https://securitytxt.org)), might also contain interesting information.

 #### Manual Browsing
-This method is the simplest - simply attach your webbrowser a logging proxy such as Burp, and start browsing the target website.
+This method is the simplest - simply attach your webbrowser to a logging proxy such as Burp, and start browsing the target website.
 While browsing, try to perform as many actions on the website as possible - simply click on anything you can.
 Meanwhile, burp will build a sitemap for you in the background.
 You can export the links in Burp by going to Target Tab -> right click a subdomain -> Copy URLs in this host / Copy links in this host.
 This method is effective and simple, however you might accidentaly miss some endpoints - thats where a spider/crawler comes in.

 #### Spiders/Crawlers
 Spiders/Crawlers automate the aforementioned process.
 Starting with a root page, they will automatically visit each link on the page, and continue this process recursively until either no new links are found, or a certain recursion depth is reached.
 Burp has an integrated spider for this task.